Adjunct Professor

 Experience

-- INTERACTION DESIGN WITH YOUNG CHILDREN (0-8) : As part fo the ARC Centre of Excellence for the Digital Child, we are researching and co-designing technology use by and in the homes of children with intellectual disability.
-We are also researching how technologies might better to engage children with the wonders of nature and the outdoors, and engage them in creative and computational thinking to address environmental matters.
-Scholarships are available for students interested in these areas.
+- INTERACTION DESIGN WITH YOUNG CHILDREN (0-8) : As part of the ARC Centre of Excellence for the Digital Child, we are researching how technologies can engage children with the wonders of nature and the outdoors, and engage them in creative and computational thinking to address environmental matters.

 - HUMAN INTERACTION WITH AI AND MACHINE LEARNING: Our goal Is to change the design of machine learning and AI systems so that humans and machines use their different abilities to learn together for mutual benefit – human-machine teaming.
 Machine learning has been commoditised in areas such as medical image reading, however it typically operates separately from humans, supplanting human skills and leading to deskilling.
 Using human-computer interaction research techniques, co-design and iterative prototyping we aim to devise and evaluate exemplar systems that support humans to interactively frame problems, explore and learn, while utilising and improving machine models, leading to a guiding framework for designing human-machine teaming.
 Domains of investigation are radiology training, environmental monitoring, and children’s learning.